 An issue-tracking system without a robust knowledge base is like a Ferrari without a gas pedal: you might have a workforce, but no knowledge renders it useless.
 Any strong customer support service should be able to deliver quick answers through user-retrieved information, if possible.
 It translates into fewer phone inquiries and an increase in website traffic.
 In short, have an answer ready beforehand.

 Portals like these are the backbone of any ticket management solution and should be accessible through the system.
 Ticket deflection should be what you’re striving for, and a solid knowledge base is a clear-cut solution.
-Even more so, a platform with mast suggestion capabilities such as InvGate Service Desk can significantly save users many headaches when solving common issues and requests.
+Even more so, a platform with mast suggestion capabilities such as InvGate Service Management can significantly save users many headaches when solving common issues and requests.

 8. Team empowerment